pierretallotte/ctf-writeups/htb-cozyhosting/README.md

 Service detection performed.
 Please report any incorrect results at https://nmap.org/submit/ .
 Nmap done: 1 IP address (1 host up) scanned in 7.86 seconds
 ```
 The SSH server is OpenSSH 8.9p1 and the web server is nginx 1.18.0.
-It tried to redirect to cozyhosting.htb, that means that we would have to update our `/etc/hosts` file to redirect the domain name `cozyhosting.htb` to the IP address of the server:
+It tried to redirect to `cozyhosting.htb`, that means that we would have to update our `/etc/hosts` file to redirect the domain name `cozyhosting.htb` to the IP address of the server:
 ```
 #echo "10.129.103.86 cozyhosting.htb" >> /etc/hosts
 ```
 This is the website of Cozy Hosting, a company that offers "modern solutions for growing your business".
 Let's look at the home page in details.
-Using Wappalyzer, we can see that the site is running under nginx 1.18.0 on Ubuntu (nothing new here) and uses AOS and Swiper Javascript libraries.
-In the comment, we can see that FlexStart, a Bootstrap template, has been used and this template has been updated with the version 5.2.3 of Bootstrap.
+Using `Wappalyzer`, we can see that the site is running under nginx 1.18.0 on Ubuntu (nothing new here) and uses AOS and `Swiper` JavaScript libraries.
+In the comment, we can see that `FlexStart`, a Bootstrap template, has been used, and this template has been updated with the version 5.2.3 of Bootstrap.
-On the site, the home page is totally static but there is a login page accessible from a button at the top right of the page.
-On the login page, the template that has been used is NiceAdmin.
-The login page has two fields (Username and Password and a Remember me feature).
+On the site, the home page is totally static, but there is a login page accessible from a button at the top right of the page.
+On the login page, the template that has been used is `NiceAdmin`.
+The login page has two fields (Username and Password and a "Remember me" feature).
 We can now enumerate the potential hidden directories using gobuster:
 ```
 $gobuster dir -u http://cozyhosting.htb/ -w /usr/share/wordlists/dirb/common.txt